 - A rationale for the request (why is it necessary)

-- The timeframe for a response (the minimum timeline for completing a rapid response is one-month)
+- The timeframe for a response (the minimum timeline for completing a rapid response is two months)

 - The context (any relevant factors that might influence the search)